Climate change focuses research on ocean areas depleted of oxygen, leading to discovery that topples tough doubts

 Aug 3, 2016 | Atlanta, GA

 In ocean expanses where oxygen has vanished, newly discovered bacteria are diminishing additional life molecules.
-They help make virtual dead zones even deader.
+They are helping make virtual dead zones even deader.

 Now, a team led by the Georgia Institute of Technology has discovered members of a highly prolific bacteria group known as SAR11 living in the world’s largest oxygen minimum zone.
 The team has produced unambiguous evidence that the bacteria play a major role in denitrification.